Citizen Science Identification of Isolated Blue Stellar Systems in the Virgo cluster: Locations and associations with known objects

 The structure of the blue blob distribution appears to be roughly similar to that of the large-scale filaments of galaxies that are falling toward the cluster center.
 However, there is no BC within a radius of $\sim$1$^\circ$ ($\sim$300 kpc) of the center.
-Rank 1 blue blob, BC1234+1121 is the closest with a projected separation of about $\sim$400 kpc from the cluster center.
+Rank 1 blue blob, BC1234+1121 (BC32) is the closest with a projected separation of about $\sim$400 kpc from the cluster center.
 The BC population starts to dwindle in regions lacking galaxies, such as in the northeast portion of the Virgo cluster imaging footprint.
 The left panel of Figure~\ref{fig:xrayandjelly} reinforces this point, as the BCs mostly follow areas with higher X-ray emission (which also tend to have higher galaxy density).
+The BCs seem to avoid the central region where the ICM is the densest and hottest.
 There is also a lack of BCs near and beyond the virial radius taken as 1.7\,Mpc \citep{virialradius}, although this may be due to the minimal coverage of NGVS beyond this point (cf. Figure~\ref{fig:tiles}).
 In the right panel of Figure~\ref{fig:xrayandjelly}, we plot the galaxies associated with the jellyfish structures identified through the search (see Table \ref{jellytable}).
 Except for some exceptionally isolated blue blobs, the jellyfish candidates seem to follow the same spatial pattern as the blue blobs.
 We will discuss more about the likely location of the parent galaxies of blue blobs in \S\ref{sec:rpsloc}.